nicholasvoltani/nicholasvoltani.github.io/content/now.md

 > So a website with a link that says '**now**' goes to a page that tells you **what this person is focused on at this point in their life.** For short, we call it a 'now page'."
 (Derek Sivers, in [nownownow.com](https://nownownow.com/about))

 # 2024
+## October 2024
+**Interesting content of the month**:
+- [Why billionaires should be ILLEGAL - The Market Exit](https://www.youtube.com/watch?v=cu1kYmRIJ4U): Elucidating of the scale of how rich our billionaire overlords truly are, and nice to see some concrete ideas on how to think about limits to wealth.
+Of course it's not a definitive answer, but it's a neat start for this whole debate.
+- [The Amazing Digital Circus](https://www.youtube.com/watch?v=HwAPLk_sQ3w&list=PLHovnlOusNLgvAbnxluXCVB3KLj8e4QB-): **An instant classic**.
+AMAZING animation, story, characters, humor!
+The Portuguese dub is also amazing, they're really hitting the nail on these ones!
+You can really tell this series is made with passion and expertise on the craft (animation, sound design, modelling, storytelling, dialogue, etc).
+	- [KAUFMO | The Amazing Digital Circus Short FanFilm - YouTube](https://www.youtube.com/watch?v=MbehSkrghQw) – even a fanfilm from a side character is a MASTERPIECE, what the f***!!!

 ## September 2024
 This entire month was dedicated towards the Master's Degree entrance exam.
 The only chance that I do get in is if Economics students in Brazil are big time stupid.
 Nevertheless, it was worth the effort anyways: it gave me clarity enough that I was on the right track, both on my career choice and on my studying methodology.
 There was *plenty* of things that I didn't know in the test, which I left blank (since wrong answers "cancel out" correct answers, so there's naturally a bit of Game Theory in this), but there were many things that I *did* answer, and some questions that I *know* I got right – things that, a month and a half ago, I had absolutely no clue about!